louischarlesmarquis/eCommerce-platform/README.md

 # eCommerce-platform
-Implemented a completely customized eCommerce/shopping cart application from scratch with the MERN stack.
+Implemented a responsive eCommerce/shopping cart application from scratch with the MERN stack.

 I used this personnal project as a practice for building full stack websites on which companies can sell their products on.